roblowedown/OfficeDocs-Enterprise/Enterprise/multi-geo-capabilities-in-exchange-online.md

   - The size and type of mailbox.

-  - Thnumber of mailboxes being moved.
+  - The number of mailboxes being moved.

   - The availability of move resources.